-- Sympathy – people feel for bad for us.
+- Sympathy – people feel bad for us.

 - Attention – it brings attention to us, as people are focusing on our misfortunes.

-- Excuse of playing small – we are able to continue to play small, and don’t have try anything different/scary.
+- The excuse of playing small – we are able to continue to play small and don’t have tried anything different/scary.

 Price of Victim?